 Schools might have a number of compelling reasons to be flexible about their standardized test requirements or to abandon those requirements altogether.
 While the specific motives might be different for each school, here is some of the reasoning you might find.

 Schools that dropped testing requirements have reported an increase in racial and economic diversity in their incoming student populations.
 That’s because students from certain types of schools tend to fare better on standardized tests.
-By going test-optional, schools could open the doors to intelligent, motivated students who might not have been considered otherwise.
+By going test-optional, schools could open the doors to intelligent, motivated students who might not have been considered otherwise. - Schools might have found that test scores did not reliably indicate readiness for their program.

 While doing well on standardized tests is certainly a huge achievement, it doesn’t always translate to college readiness.
 After all, a big part of succeeding in a university setting is your academic rigor.
-Being ready to buckle down and work, and staying motivated to learn may ultimately make the difference when it comes to your GPA, with or without those test scores.
+Being ready to buckle down and work, and staying motivated to learn may ultimately make the difference when it comes to your GPA, with or without those test scores. - Schools view students as more than just their test scores.

 When it comes down to it, universities want the best students to attend their programs.
 But people are more than just a set of numbers.
 Going test-flexible means schools can pay more attention to what matters—what you learned in your prior education, how academically prepared you are for their classes, and what personal and academic challenges you’ve overcome.
 After all, if you worked through a learning disability to graduate with honors, why should a standardized test hold you back from attending the college of your dreams?